nina-the-writer-white logo

 Getting lost in words is one of my favourite things to do.

 Good writing is a lot like magic.
-It has the power to connect, reveal, and resonate deeply across centuries in ways that other creative forms can’t touch.
+It has the power to connect, reveal, and resonate deeply across centuries, in ways that other creative forms can’t touch.

 When I was a kid, my dream was to be like my favourite authors, Enid Blyton and Oscar Wilde.
 I wanted to write stories that people would re-read and remember, because of how those stories made them feel.